PeptideAtlas Overview

 only the highest scoring identifications (PeptideProphet).

-The peptide sequences are compared to protein sequence databases using
+The peptide sequences are compared to protein sequence databases

-sequence database).
 As the peptides are identified in a given protein,

 so are their locations relative to the protein start (CDS coordinates).